-Below you can read answers to some questions you may have about burn lawsuits and our law firm’s answers.
-Our lead lawyers for for our burn injury suits are Fred Pritzker and Eric Hageman, who have won settlements over $10 million for clients who suffered third-degree burns on over 50% of their bodies.
+Our lawyers are here to answer your questions about burn lawsuits .
+Our lead lawyers for for our burn injury suits are Fred Pritzker and Eric Hageman, who have won multiple settlements over $10 million for clients who suffered third-degree burns on over 50% of their bodies.

 My spouse was severely burned and is in a coma.
 Do I need to hire a lawyer for a burn injury lawsuit?

 If your husband or wife is severely burned and in a medically induced coma, you can hire a lawyer and take legal action on your spouse’s behalf.
 However, we have handled cases where our law firm was not contacted until the spouse was out of the coma and able to voice an opinion.
 We would recommend you hire a lawyer as soon as possible, and below are three reasons why:

 - Our law firm’s independent investigation cannot start until lawyers Fred Pritzker and Eric Hageman are hired, which could result in evidence being lost or damaged;

 - The company or companies responsible for the fire or explosion will have their lawyers working on the case within hours, and it is in your family’s best interest to have your lawyers keeping track of what the company lawyers, management, and staff are doing; and

 - If your spouse was not the only person injured, it may beneficial for you to take action quickly because there may be a limited amount of insurance money available for settlement payouts.

 Can my child sue for burns?

 If your child has burns and there is evidence that a company or person is responsible, you can sue on your child’s behalf.
 Money won for your child can be used for current and future expenses, and excess amounts obtained for pain and suffering compensation can be placed in a trust for your child with you or another responsible adult as the trustee.